From Training to Endpoint: How We Deploy Custom ML Models

 X_train_scaled = scaler.fit_transform(X_train)

-X_test_scaled = scaler.transform(X_test) # transform only, not fit_transform
+X_test_scaled = scaler.transform(X_test) # transform only, not fit_transformStep 2: Training and evaluation

-For most tabular classification and regression tasks, we start with gradient boosting (XGBoost or LightGBM) before reaching for neural networks.
+For most tabular classification and regression tasks, we start with gradient boosting (XGBoost or LightGBM) before reaching for deep neural networks.
 It's faster to train, faster to serve, and often performs comparably on structured data.

 For text: sentence-transformers for embeddings + a lightweight classifier on top.
 For images: fine-tuned EfficientNet or ResNet with frozen base layers.